jordanlandry/guitar-tab-writer/README.md

 Features
 TODO Add the following features

-- Multiple instruments playing at the same time
 - Switch the view between different instruments
 - Have the current Instrument play slightly louder than the others
 - Re style